 The respondents (and complainants, in the case of gender-based violence hearings) have seven (7) business days from the date of the decision to submit the appeal.
-The date the decision is given is considered the first day of the appeal period.
 Appeals submitted after the deadline will not be accepted except in extenuating circumstances, as determined by Student Conduct.